 This species has the highest conservation sensitivity of any falcon potentially occurring in the Project area, but its rarity in Azerbaijan, and the fact that it is only likely to pass through the Project site as a very rare migrant, effectively preclude a CH determination, and limit the extent of risk for the Project.
-In addition to passing through the country as migrants, when they are rare but widespread throughout the country, Sakers also winter in very small numbers in Azerbaijan, when they occur primarily around wetlands or waterbodies with substantial concentrations of waterbirds, potentially including Lake Mahmudchala, though there are no eBird records from the vicinity.
-This species was not observed at the Project site during the spring baseline surveys.
-Based on this evidence, it is concluded that the Project has negligible potential to generate adverse impact.
+In addition to passing through the country as migrants, when they are rare but widespread throughout the country, Sakers also winter in very small numbers in Azerbaijan, when they occur primarily around wetlands or waterbodies with substantial concentrations of waterbirds, potentially including the Kura Delta IBA which overlaps the Project area, or Shirvan National Park, located 8 km to the north.
+No Saker Falcons were observed at the Project site during the spring bird surveys, and it has never been reported at the Kura Delta IBA in the eBird database.
+Based on this evidence, it is concluded that the Project has negligible potential to generate adverse impact, and it does not trigger CH for this species under any of the applicable CH criteria (IFC criteria 1a, 1c, 3).